-We are subject to loss contingencies resulting from environmental laws and regulations, and we accrue for anticipated costs associated with investigatory and remediation efforts when an assessment has indicated that a loss is probable and can be reasonably estimated.
+We are subject to loss contingencies resulting from environmental laws and regulations (including claims with respect to the use of PFAS in our products and manufacturing operations), and we accrue for anticipated costs associated with investigatory and remediation efforts when an assessment has indicated that a loss is probable and can be reasonably estimated.
 These accruals do not take into account any discounting for the time value of money and are not reduced by potential insurance recoveries, if any.
 We do not believe that it is reasonably possible that the liability in excess of the amounts that we have accrued for environmental matters will be material to our consolidated financial position and results of operations.
 We reassess environmental liabilities whenever circumstances become better defined or we can better estimate remediation efforts and their costs.
 We evaluate these liabilities periodically based on available information, including the progress of remedial investigations at each site, the current status of discussions with regulatory authorities regarding the methods and extent of remediation and the apportionment of costs among potentially responsible parties.
 As some of these issues are decided (the outcomes of which are subject to uncertainties) or new sites are assessed and costs can be reasonably estimated, we adjust the recorded accruals, as necessary.
-We believe that these exposures are not material to our consolidated financial to our consolidated financial condition and results of operations.
+We believe that these exposures are not material to our consolidated financial condition and results of operations.
 We believe that we have adequately reserved for all probable and estimable environmental exposures.